arthurgassner/swisscycling-vertical-frontend/docs/submit_a_ride.md

 [^1]: For example a Strava link.

 !!! success "Prize"
-    If you've beaten my current best-time, I promise to send you a toblerone.
+    If you've beaten my current best-time, I promise to send you a toblerone. :chocolate_bar: